WE ARE PROUD SUPPORTERS OF FORDINGBRIDGE RFC LADIES TEAM.

 THE PUB - It has a slightly quirky interior edging towards shabby with a bit of chic and an eclectic mix of stuff on the walls, two fireplaces and a screen showing old black and white movies.
 There is another more formal dining area where we can also hold private functions and business meetings.

 Being a Marston's pub we can choose our ales from Ringwood Brewery, Shipyard Brewing Company, Brakspear, Wychwood, Jennings, Mansfield, Banks, Revisionist and of course Marstons.
 We normally have Ringwood Razorback and 49er on tap.
 SEE OUR FACEBOOK PAGE TO SEE WHAT THE CURRENT GUEST ALE IS.
 We also serve Fosters, Birra Moretti, Shipyard Pale Ale, Shipyard Rye, Guinness and Stowford Press cider.
 Sensible wine list.
 We love all well behaved dogs and children in equal measure.
 There are doggy treats, a canine trivia quiz, suggested walks and a bowl of water by the front door.
-Children eat half price.
+We serve half portions at half price.

 THE FOOD - The food is amazing.
 Our chef Scott Bennett, was a head chef at Cary's Manor in Brockenhurst and has devised the most wonderful menu using seasonal produce from The New Forest and surrounds.
 It is a constantly changing feast, you can see sample menus elsewhere on this website, under MENUS funnily enough.
 OAP lunch menu Tuesday - Saturday.
 We don't have a specific children's menu but children eat half price and we are are happy to adapt dishes.
 Tragically, chicken nuggets are not on the menu.
 We also serve fantastic homemade pizzas and tapas.
 Don't forget, AJs is home to the best Knickerbocker Glory on the planet!